JovicicLazar/pewpew/README.md

 # pewpew

-"pewpew" is an exciting little game developed using the Raylib, specifically designed for the C programming language.
+"pewpew" is an exciting little game developed using the Raylib, specifically designed for the C++ programming language.
 This project was a labor of passion, combining my love for programming.
 It is also compiled for wasm and ported to the WEB as a platform.

 # References: